MileHacker Logo

 Important Dining Tips

-Many restaurants in park gateway towns close earlier, especially in the intermediate seasons.
-Plan your meals accordingly.
+Many restaurants in park gateway towns close earlier, especially between peak and off-peak seasons.
+Plan your food accordingly.

 • Summer reservations are highly recommended for popular spots.